ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch2 Exploring Data and Building Data Pipelines.md

 1. target variable is in training set
 2. features reveal target feature
-3. preprocessing techniques, such as normalizing features, messes with the training set
+3. preprocessing techniques, such as normalizing features, messes with the training set This can be difficult when dealing with time-series data, which could accidentally reveal information from the future.